Joan Miró takes Palma by storm: A summer of color, form and island magic

 Why this matters

 Beyond aesthetic pleasure, this exhibition means even more for Palma: it is a publicly visible promise to think of culture not only as an event but as an everyday enrichment.
-The city, which aims to position itself as European Capital of Culture in 2031, showcases a piece of foresight with "Paysage Miró".
+The city, which aims to position itself as European Capital of Culture in 2031, as discussed in Palma as Capital of Culture 2031: Opportunity with a Catch, showcases a piece of foresight with "Paysage Miró".
 Visitors do not only experience art, they experience a city that rearranges its spaces and links stories.

 Practical: The individual venues show Miró at different times — La Llotja remains open until February 2026, Casal Solleric and Es Baluard already end in November this year.
 For the culture hound that means: plan, come early and discover the neighborhood on foot.
-Between market smells, engine noise and the warm afternoon sun, a particularly sensual way of experiencing an artist unfolds in Palma.
+(See Miró in Palma: More than 300,000 people have visited the island exhibition.)

 And for anyone who wants to take away a trace of inspiration afterwards: it is the small things that remain.
 A stone on the beach, a worn knife, a black dab on a white canvas — Miró teaches us that attention and found objects can transform the world.
 For Palma, that is a lovely, almost poetic gain.